-UK Department for International Development (DFID) offers Commonwealth Scholarships for developing countries’ students for pursuing Master’s, PhD and split-site (PhD) degree level at UK Universities.
+UK Department for International Development (DFID) offers Commonwealth Scholarships for developing countries’ students to pursue Master’s, PhD and split-site (PhD) degree program at UK Universities.
 Approximately 300 scholarships are awarded each year.
 The CSC invites around three times more nominations than scholarships available – therefore, nominated candidates are not guaranteed to get a scholarship.
 There are no quotas for scholarships for any individual country.
-The application deadline for these Commonwealth Scholarships is 3rd December 2013.
+The application deadline for these Commonwealth Scholarships is 3rd December 2014.

-Study Subject(s): Scholarships are provided in all subject areas offered at UK universities, although the CSC’s selection criteria give priority to applications that demonstrate strong relevance to development.
+Study Subject(s): Scholarships are awarded in all subject areas offered at UK universities, although the CSC’s selection criteria give priority to applications that demonstrate strong relevance to development.

-Course Level: Scholarships are available for pursuing Master’s, PhD, and split-site (PhD) degree level at UK Universities.
+Course Level: Scholarships are available for pursuing Master’s, PhD and split-site (PhD) degree program at UK Universities.

 Scholarship Provider: UK Department for International Development (DFID)

 Scholarship can be taken at: UK

 Eligibility: To apply for the awards covered in this prospectus, candidates should:

 -Be Commonwealth citizens, refugees, or British protected persons